Digging deep into Windows 10

-While the ability to schedule installation times for updates is very welcome indeed, not everyone is happy about the way Windows 10 handles patches—specifically, that you can’t refuse them.
-Windows 10 Pro users—but not Windows 10 Home users—can delay downloading updates for some time, but eventually, Microsoft will force them on you.
+While the ability to schedule installation times for updates is very welcome indeed, not everyone is happy about the way Windows 10 handles patches—specifically, that you can’t easily refuse them.
+You can delay downloading updates for some time, but eventually, Microsoft will force them on you.

 There are some actions you can take to exert control over your Windows Update experience, however.
 Most notably, if you’re using Wi-Fi for connectivity, you can set Windows 10’s Wi-Fi connections as metered to download updates when you’d like to, rather than when Microsoft wants you to.
 The Active Hours feature lets you tell Windows specific times not to install updates.
 And if you ever encounter a borked update that refuses to play nice with your PC, Microsoft’s released a tool that allows you to choose individual updates so they won’t be downloaded again.

 Those workarounds aren’t a replacement for being able to manually choose the Windows Update you’d like to install, but they should help ease the sting a little, at least.

 Windows 10 packs a handful of fresh keyboard shortcuts, all tied to newfound abilities inside the revamped operating system.
 There are many more than we can list here, so head over to PCWorld’s guide to Windows 10’s keyboard shortcuts to learn all about them, or our dedicated look at the best keyboard shortcuts for faster browsing and typing.
 If you really want to get fancy, augment those hotkeys with Windows 10's new touchpad gestures for true shortcut mastery.